OpenDominion/OpenDominion/structure.md

 ### My thoughts on the user system

-Vanilla Dominion had integrated the user and dominion entities I described above.
+Vanilla Dominion had one single entity for both the user and dominion entities I described above.
 When a new round started, everyone had to re-register a whole new user account.

 I think that's a bit redundant.
 Having one user account with login and a separate functionality to 'subscribe' to a new round with practically a single click of a button is much more convenient.
 Statistics of specific users across rounds would also be easier to gather this way.